Coming 2026

 Southeast Alaska deserves better than a four-hour port call.

 Over 1.6 million cruise passengers visit Southeast Alaska every year.
-They spend a few hours in each town, their dollars flow through cruise-affiliated companies, and communities are actively capping visitor numbers to protect their quality of life.
+They spend a few hours in each town, and communities are actively capping visitor numbers to protect their quality of life.

 But there’s another way to see Southeast Alaska.
 The Alaska Marine Highway ferry system connects over 30 communities across 3,500 miles of coastline.
 Independent travelers who take the ferry stay for days, not hours.
 They eat at local restaurants, book with local guides, and sleep in local lodges.
 Every dollar goes directly into the community economy.